kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 // --- Tracing Types ---

+// TracingConfig defines the configuration for distributed tracing.
+//
+// Distributed tracing tracks the lifecycle of an individual request as it propagates through
+// the Gateway and downstream services.
+Each service records a segment of the request's path
+// as a "span".
+This configuration allows platform operators to enable tracing, select the
+// destination backend, control the portion of traffic sampled, and inject custom values as
+// span attributes.
+//
+// Users get granular visibility into request latency, system bottlenecks, and execution flows
+// across complex distributed systems.
+//
+// Support: Extended
 type TracingConfig struct {
   // Mode explicitly controls if tracing is enabled.
 Valid values are "On" or "Off".
+  //
   // +kubebuilder:validation:Enum=On;Off
   // +kubebuilder:default=On
   Mode TelemetryMode `json:"mode,omitempty"`